ppstudiosdev/scaled_minecraft/README.md

 ## Installation

 1. Download the latest release of the plugin from the [Releases](https://github.com/ppstudiosdev/scaled_minecraft/releases) page.
-2. Unzip the ZIP File and start the Server.
+2. Unzip the ZIP File.
+3. Start the Server with the s.sh file.

 ## Configuration